jmtsuji/Ca-Chlorohelix-allophototropha-RCI/comparative_genomics/README.md

 A set of 82 groups of three BchIDH sequences were used for the phylogeny; accessions are summarized in `BchIDH_accessions.tsv`.

 Download the sequences:
-(NOTE: TODO: The _Ca_.
-Chloroheliales bins are still using prokka locus tags and thus will not be downloadable from NCBI.
-Until the NCBI accessions are available, you will have to remove the _Ca_.
-Chloroheliales sequences from the TSV file before running the code below, get the _Ca_.
-Chloroheliales sequences manually from the provided prokka-based ORF prediction files described in the `genome_bin_analysis` folder, and then add them to the "${run_name}_renamed.faa" file after running the code below.)
 ```bash
 run_name="BchIDH"
 gene_list=(BchI BchD BchH)